Ash Soan: Career

 Soan is a member of Producers/The Trevor Horn Band along with Trevor Horn, Steve Lipson and Lol Creme.
 He continues to work on further projects produced by Horn, including with Robbie Williams on his November 2009 release, Reality Killed the Video Star.
+With Horn he also recorded with Billy Idol, Rod Stewart and many more.
 He also works with Horn's former Buggles partner Geoff Downes, including on the Downes Braide Association's 2017 album Skyscraper Souls.
-Soan's most recent recording work includes Cher, Billy Idol, Mark Owen and The Wanted.
+Soan's most recent recording work includes Cher, Billy Idol, Dua Lipa, Taylor Swift, Adele, Seal, Snow Patrol, Tori Amos, Rod Stewart & movie soundtracks for Hans Zimmer & Lorne Balfe including Kung Fu Panda 3, The Lion King 2019, Terminator Genysis, Mission Impossible Fall Out, Dead Reckoning & Final Reckoning.

-As of 2020, Soan is again a member of Del Amitri, having recorded drums for the group's album Fatal Mistakes, which was released on 28 May 2021.
+As of 2020, Soan briefly worked with Del Amitri again having recorded drums for the group's album Fatal Mistakes, which was released on 28 May 2021.

-On 30 October 2021, Tori Amos announced that Soan would be joining her on her 2022 tour for her 16th album, Ocean to Ocean, which was subsequently documented and released in 2024, titled Diving Deep Live.
+On 30 October 2021, Tori Amos announced that Soan would be joining her on her 2022 & 2023 tour for her 16th album, Ocean to Ocean, which was subsequently documented as a live album and released in 2024, titled Diving Deep Live.

+Soan currently tours with Snow Patrol having played on their number 1 album The Forest Is The Path and touring with them in 2024/5.
+Soan will continue touring with Snow Patrol through 2026 and 2027.